 Badrakaliamman Temple is solely dedicated to Devi Durga.
 You can reach this temple while going towards the Gandhamadana Parvatam.
 It is the largest temple of Goddess Maa Kali in entire South India.
 The golden statue of Goddess Durga is visited by tourists from across the world.
 The temple is currently managed by voluntary organisations in the region.

 A quaint, little beach town sitting on the coast of Tamil Nadu is this sparsely populated Dhanushkodi.
 It was in the year 1964 that this little town was hit immensely by a storm and since then, the beach town has been getting its makeover in the most unique and unusual ways possible.
-For those who are seeking to escape the crowded destinations and simply embrace the isolation, Dhanushkodi is the town where on should be at.
+For those who are seeking to escape the crowded destinations and simply embrace the isolation, Dhanushkodi is the town where on should be at because it is one of the most popular tourist places in Tami Nadu.
 Cut off from the world around, Dhanushkodi appeals to those who are seeking for roads less traveled.
 This town looks like a living museum, a town that seems to have frozen in the ancient, historic times.

-Attracting believers, devotees, and pilgrims, Agnitheertham is one of the most visited and most populated baths out of the 64 situated in Rameshwaram every day.
+Attracting believers, devotees, and pilgrims, Agnitheertham is one of the most visited Rameshwaram tourist places and most populated baths out of the 64 situated in Rameshwaram.
 Sitting on the beach side of the famous Sri Ramanathaswamy Temple, Agnitheertham is the single theertham that has earned itself a spot right outside the temple complex.
 Agniteertham has been mentioned quite a lot of times in the ancient texts and is of utmost significance amidst the mythological legends in the Hindu religion.
 Devotees get rid of their sins by taking a dip in the holy waters of this theertham.

 Timings: 5 am to 6 pm

-Sitting on the famous Gandhamadhana Parvatham, Rama Teertham is located on an island.
+Sitting on the famous Gandhamadhana Parvatham, Rama Teertham is one of the most significant places to see in Rameshwaram.
 Also being tagged as the Gandamadana, Rama Teertham is believed to have been one of the most blessed places in South India and hence attracts hundreds and thousands of pilgrimage.
 The Ram temple is home to a chakra with imprints of Lord Rama being carved extremely beautifully on it.
 Nestled amidst the hilly region, Rama Teertham allows travelers to embrace the spirituality and tranquility that is spread in the atmosphere.

 Timings: 6 am to 7 pm